cforlando/codeofconduct/README.md

 codeofconduct
 =============

-####Code for America's Code of Conduct
+####Code for Orlando's Code of Conduct

-The Code for America community expects that Code for America network activities, events, and digital forums:
+The Code for Orlando community expects that Code for Orlando network activities, events, and digital forums:

 1. Are a safe and respectful environment for all participants.
 2. Are a place where people are free to fully express their identities.